ZoengYu/Kinma-Project/README.md

 # Kinma-Project
 *Kinma Project is design for product fundraising platform.*

+kinma-golangBackend-deploy branch used to deploy IMG to AWS ECR

 This branch use **Golang** as backend server, AngularJS as frontend UI

   #